 Finding the best knee sleeve to protect you when you’re doing squats is not as simple as you may think.
-There are so many different brands, materials used and the quality can vary a lot.
+There are so many different brands and materials used, so the quality can vary a lot.

 So our team has spent over 20 hours researching knee sleeves as well as testing many of them out.
 We compared dozens of knee sleeves and ran them against a set of criteria including: